Takashiidobe/notes/src/books/clean-ruby.md

 #### Truthy and Falsy

-- Everything that isn\'t nil or false is falsy.
+- Everything that isn't nil or false is falsy.
 - These evaluate to false.
 - Everything else is truthy, and evaluates to true.